 Integrated Reasoning questions appear in four different formats and across twelve questions total in the 30-minute time frame. … Read full post

 A little thing here or there doesn’t usually make a whole lot of difference.
 But when you aggregate, knowing some of the little things about the GMAT can be a big help on Test Day.
 In this blog post, I am bringing some perhaps unexpected or otherwise novel little GMAT tidbits to your attention in hopes you find them useful or at least interesting.
 This list is not comprehensive, of course, but is rather whatever sprang to mind as I thought about it.
 If you, dear reader, have anything you’d like to add then please do so in the comments section below.
 Thanks!

 - Your photograph taken at the testing center on test day will be sent to schools.
 That’s right, folks.
 Just when you thought it was safe to wear your lucky shirt—you know, the one with the crass cartoon of a feral dog at a cocktail party—Big

 Here’s another fun fact: A computer can score 16,000 essays in 20 seconds (and does it just as accurately as the human).

 A new study out of the University of Akron published some very intriguing findings on the efficiency and accuracy of automated readers (aka, robo-readers, e-Raters, e-graders, etc.).
 A team of researchers used more than 20,000 essays across eight different prompts and nine different programs to evaluate our electronic counterparts and the algorithms that govern them.
 Turns out, not only are these programs staggeringly more efficient, but they are also just as accurate as their human workmates.
 Sorry, John Henry.

 So does this mean that GMAC is keeping mere mortals on the payroll out of pity?
-Or perhaps to … Read full post
+Or perhaps to protect themselves … Read full post